rstudio/sparkapi/README.md

 }
 ```

 The first argument is an object that can be accessed using the Spark DataFrame API (this might be an actual reference to a DataFrame or could rather be a dplyr `tbl` which has a DataFrame reference inside it).
-After using the `sparkapi_dataframe` function to normalize the reference, we call `sparkapi_connection` to extract the underlying Spark connection associated with the data frame.
+After using the `sparkapi_jobj` function to normalize the reference, we call `sparkapi_connection` to extract the underlying Spark connection associated with the data frame.
 Finally, we create a new `Analyzer` object, call it's `analyze` method with the DataFrame and list of features, and then call the `summary` method on the results of the analysis.

-Accepting a DataFrame as the first argument of a function makes it very easy to incorporate into magrittr pipelines so this pattern is highly recommended when possible.
+Accepting a jobj (in this case a DataFrame) as the first argument of a function makes it very easy to incorporate into magrittr pipelines so this pattern is highly recommended when possible.

 Dependencies
 ------------